ReazonGd/takesGround/readme.md

 # Take $ Ground

-TakesGround is weird game what i made. in this game you just dig down until end.
+TakesGround is cli game with emojis. in this game you just dig down until end.

 take 🔋 for energy or 💣 for bom. just get it.